doniyorbek-ibrokhimov/doniyorbek-ibrokhimov/README.md

 ## 🚀 About Me

-Passionate and innovative software engineer specializing in iOS development and AI/ML engineering.
+Passionate and innovative software engineer specializing in iOS development.
 I thrive on building elegant solutions that combine beautiful user experiences with powerful, scalable architectures.
 My expertise spans the entire development lifecycle, from concept and design to deployment and maintenance.

 ## 💼 Skills